Datta-Das transistor for atomtronic circuits using artificial gauge fields: Abstract

 \section{Abstract}

-Spintronics have emerged in the late 1980s mainly triggered by A. Fert and P. Gr\"ungerg's discovery of the giant magnetoresistivity.
-Since, the spin-dependent electrical injection has found useful applications in storage devices, but fully operational spin-dependent semiconductor electronics remain a challenging task because of weak spin-orbit couplings and/or strong spin relaxations.
+Spin-dependent electrical injection has found useful applications in storage devices, but fully operational spin-dependent semiconductor electronics remain a challenging task because of weak spin-orbit couplings and/or strong spin relaxations.
 These limitations are lifted considering atoms instead of electrons or holes as spin carriers.
-In this emerging field of atomtronics, we demonstrate the equivalent of a Datta-Das transistor using a degenerate fermi gas of strontium atoms as spin carriers in interaction with a tripod laser-beams scheme.
+In this emerging field of atomtronics, we demonstrate the equivalent of a Datta-Das transistor using a degenerate Fermi gas of strontium atoms as spin carriers in interaction with a tripod laser-beams scheme.
 We explore the dependence of spin rotation, and we identify two key control parameters which we interpret as equivalent to the gate-source and drain-source voltages of a field effect transistor.
 Our finding broadens the spectrum of atomtronics devices for implementation of operational spin-sensitive circuits.